alvineebai/Alvine-kubernetes/README.md

 - **Resource Optimization** – Ensures best use of CPU, memory, and storage (automatic bin packing)
 - **production Support**– Can be used for production environments

-## K8s cluster setup
+## K8s cluster setup methods
+**Note:** In this class, we will use kubernetes playgrounds on Killercoda for testing and deploy our production cluster in AWS EKS.
+The following are just for more information on various methods available.

-### For learning and local dev or testing
+### For learning and local development/testing
 - **Minikube** – Runs a single-node K8s cluster on your laptop.
+You can check the [official documentation](https://minikube.sigs.k8s.io/docs/) for minikube just to get more information.
 - **Kind (Kubernetes in Docker)** – Uses Docker to run lightweight K8s clusters.
 - **K3s** – A lightweight Kubernetes distribution for low-resource systems.
 - **MicroK8s** – A lightweight K8s version from Canonical.
+- **Killercoda playgroungs for Kubernetes**: Killercoda is a platform where you get instant access to a real Linux or Kubernetes environment ready to use. **Note: In the cluster setup for this class, you will learn how to use it.
+We will use it for some practices**

 ### For production
 #### 1. Manual setup (unmanaged)
 - using Kubeadm
 - Using kubespray
 - Using Kops
 - From scratch (complex)

 #### 2. Cloud based (managed)
-    - Amazon EKS – Kubernetes on AWS.
+- Amazon EKS – Kubernetes on AWS. **Note: This is what we will use in this class**
 - Google GKE – Kubernetes on Google Cloud.
 - Azure AKS – Kubernetes on Microsoft Azure.
 - Oracle OKE - Kubernetes on Oracle
 - LKE - Kubernetes on Linode
 - ...

 #### 3. Enterprise Kubernetes (K8s distributions)
 - Openshift – Red Hat’s enterprise Kubernetes with extra features.
 - Rancher – Multi-cluster Kubernetes management.
 - Tanzu - vSphere Tanzu Kubernetes Grid (TKG)
 - ...

 ## Interacting with cluster
 - **Command Line Interface (CLI)**: using `kubectl` commands
 - **User Interface (UI)**: using the native **K8s Dashboard** or tools like **Lens**
 - **Kubernetes API**: Using programmatical access (ex. with python scripts, terraform codes etc.)

 ## How to use this repo
 The repo is organized and ordered for you to practice the concepts progressively.